 All members of the congregation, as well as staff and some friends of the congregation, are assigned to one of the Deacons.
-The Deacon’s first task is to make sure that every member of the flock is aware of their deacon assignment.
+The Deacon’s first task is to make sure that every member of the neighborhood is aware of their deacon assignment.
 Stay in touch via email, notes, phone calls, birthday cards, and through meeting at worship and other church activities.
-Check the weekly pastoral concerns for people in your shepherd group and connect with them to determine if they need help from the church.
+Check the weekly pastoral concerns for people in your neighborhood and connect with them to determine if they need help from the church.

 The Deacons pay attention to the weekly concerns and celebrations and deliver flowers from the worship service to those who are ill, grieving, or celebrating.
 The flowers are donated by congregation members and the Deacon should ask the donor if the flowers may be taken.
 A team of two deacons cover each month.